The Child Advocacy Center of Northeast MO

 Child Abuse Prevention Month

 The pinwheel has become the national symbol for child abuse prevention.
 Why?
-Because by its very nature, the pinwheel connotes playfulness, joy, and childhood.
-It has come to serve as a physical reminder of the great childhoods we want for all children.
+Because by its very nature, the pinwheel represents playfulness and joy.
+It has come to serve as a physical reminder of the happy childhood that every child deserves.

 Join us in raising awareness and giving caregivers the tools to protect children from abuse.
 Here’s how you can get involved.